-Gluten-Free Pan-Fried Turkey Cutlets are golden brown and crispy, making them the the ultimate comfort food.
+Gluten-Free Pan-Fried Turkey Cutlets are golden brown and crispy, making them the ultimate comfort food.
 This recipe is super easy and made with basic ingredients, making it perfect for a quick weeknight meal.

 Your butcher is thinking about turkey too!
 Turkey cutlets are boneless and skinless cuts of breast meat.
 They are low in saturated fat and low in carbs.